Judge Judy Wants This Oscar Winner to Play Her in a Biopic - E! Online

 The TV arbitrator isn't interested in her life's story getting the big screen treatment.
 But if it did, there's one Oscar-winning actress she'd want to see take on her robe and gavel.

-"Reese Witherspoon," Judy exclusively revealed on the Nov.
+"Reese Witherspoon," Judy exclusively revealed to Keltie Knight on the Nov.
 16 episode of E!
 News (airing tonight at 11:30 p.m.).
 And it turns out, the judge's reasoning behind her pick is deeper than just being a fan of The Morning Show star—whom she called "a fabulous lady."

 "We're friends, and she gets me, and I know she does," Judy continued.
 "And I think she's a great actress, and I think she could—if they did, which I would not like—I think that she could carry that off."